Scott Lash

 Scott Lash (born December 23, 1945) is a professor of sociology and cultural studies at Goldsmiths, University of London.
-Lash obtained a BSc in Psychology from the University of Michigan, an MA in Sociology from Northwestern University, and a PhD from the London School of Economics (1980).
+Lash obtained a BSc in psychology from the University of Michigan, an MA in sociology from Northwestern University, and a PhD from the London School of Economics (1980).
 Lash began his teaching career as a lecturer at Lancaster University and became a professor in 1993.
 He moved to London in 1998 to take up his present post as Director for the Centre for Cultural Studies and Professor of Sociology at Goldsmiths College.

 Lash's work has been influential in sociology and cultural studies, he has been interviewed by numerous media outlets and other academics, including the BBC Radio's Essay and in Design and Culture.
 He has been an editor of the journal Theory, Culture and Society since 1989.
 His work with co-author John Urry has received a great deal of attention in cultural geography and Gibson Burrell stated their work "their book (The End of Organised Capitalism) was a huge achievement in the ‘assemblage’ of material, and 25 years of ‘events’ have not been too unkind to it."
 His works have been translated to 15 languages, and he has directed research projects in the domain of technology and media since 1996.

+Works

+Scott Lash has made significant contributions to the sociological understanding of postmodernism, particularly through his concept of de-differentiation.
+While broadly sympathetic to Marxian interpretations, Lash adopts an eclectic approach that incorporates insights from classical theorists such as Max Weber and Émile Durkheim.
+He argues that modernity was marked by a process of differentiation, involving the separation of various spheres of social life—such as culture, economy, and politics—and distinctions within culture itself, such as those between religion and secularism, art and science, or aesthetics and morality.
+In contrast, Lash views postmodernism as a critique of modernity characterized by de-differentiation: the boundaries between different domains of social and cultural life are dissolving, distinctions between high and low culture are blurred, and academic disciplines increasingly overlap.
+He further suggests that we now live in a “semiotic society” where signs and spaces dominate daily life.
+Postmodern cultural production, according to Lash, is marked by a shift from narrative and historical depth to surface-level imagery and spectacle, resulting in what he describes as a “visual rather than a literary sensibility.”
+His work also builds on Walter Benjamin’s ideas, emphasizing the post-auratic nature of contemporary artworks and the destabilization of traditional notions of authorship and reality.